bc/retina/tutorial.md

-####Before continuing, press the **Save** button, and ensure that in your diagram_retina folder the T.csv, and P.csv files have been generated.
+Ensure that in your diagram_retina folder the markup.csv, T.csv, and P.csv files have been generated.

 ###Optional: Adding retinal perimeter latitude for highly non-hemispherical retinae
 If you would like to set the Retinal perimeter latitude, paste it into the phi0 box (in units of degrees).
 We include the retinal_phi0 function to help users make an approximation of this value with recorded eye measurements.
+Contact brian.cohn@usc.edu if you want this feature enabled.

 ####Sample calculation
 ```R